Edited by: Keri Stooksbury

 Additional redemption options allow you to transfer miles earned on your card to travel partners, most of which transfer at a ratio of 1:1.

-As a Visa Infinite card, you’ll enjoy related benefits such as cell phone insurance, primary car rental insurance, trip cancellation, trip interruption, trip delay, and baggage insurance.
+As a Visa Infinite card, you’ll enjoy related benefits such as cell phone insurance, primary car rental insurance, and travel insurance protections such as trip cancellation, trip interruption, trip delay, and baggage insurance.

 If you’ll utilize Capital One Travel, this premium card offers a lot of value for just a $395 annual fee.